Dave Dickenson: BC Lions

-Dickenson signed as a free agent with the BC Lions in 2003.
-During the 2003 season, in which he led the Lions into the playoffs with an 11-7, 4th-place finish in the CFL West Division, Dickenson's 36 touchdown passes and 5496 yd were the second-highest single season marks in Lions' history behind Doug Flutie.
+Dickenson signed as a free agent with the BC Lions in 2003, reuniting him with his head coach in Calgary, Wally Buono.
+During the 2003 season, in which he led the Lions into the playoffs with an 11–7, 4th-place finish in the CFL West Division, Dickenson's 36 touchdown passes and 5496 yd were the second-highest single season marks in Lions' history behind Doug Flutie in 1991.
 Dickenson was named Offensive Player of the Month for August 2003, was the CFL Player of the Week in Week 5, and was awarded the Jeff Nicklin Memorial Trophy as the CFL West Division's Most Outstanding Player.
+Dickenson was unable to play in the team's playoff game in Toronto due to injury.
+BC lost 28–7.

 In 2004, Dickenson began the season as the Lions' starting quarterback, but gave way to backup Casey Printers after suffering a knee injury.
-Printers put on a dominating performance for the rest of the season, but in the West Division Final against the Saskatchewan Roughriders, was forced to leave the game with a shoulder injury in the fourth quarter, with the score tied 14-14.
-Dickenson, having recovered from knee surgery and shared quarterbacking duties with Printers late in the season, played the rest of the game and threw a touchdown pass in the Lions' 27-24 overtime victory.
-Dickenson would start and play the entire Grey Cup game against the Toronto Argonauts, which the Lions lost by a score of 27-19.
+Printers put on a dominating performance for the rest of the season, and won the CFL's Most Outstanding Player award.
+In the West Division Final against the Saskatchewan Roughriders, Printers was forced to leave the game with a shoulder injury in the fourth quarter, with the score tied 14-14.
+Dickenson, having recovered from knee surgery and shared quarterbacking duties with Printers late in the season, played the rest of the game and threw a touchdown pass in the Lions' 27–25 overtime victory.
+Dickenson would start and play the entire Grey Cup game against the Toronto Argonauts, which the Lions lost by a score of 27–19.